The Atlanta Hawks got a 143-130 win over the Indiana Pacers but Trae Young did not get to see the end of it.

 Young exited the game with 14 points on 6-for-11 shooting adding five assists, three rebounds, and one steal.
 More concerning, he also picked up his 15th technical foul leaving him just one away from an automatic suspension.
 With eight games to go in the regular season and the Hawks mired in the thick of the Play-In Tournament chase, they can ill-afford to lose Young down the stretch.

 “He’s not the only one that’s lost their cool.
 But certainly, we’re not talking about everybody else right now, we’re talking about Trae,” Snyder said.
 “He’s too good of a player.
 We need him.
-It’s hard to put that in here [points to head] but we’ll get there…It wasn’t a single part of him that was trying to rationalize what happened,” Snyder said.
+It’s hard to put that in here but we’ll get there…It wasn’t a single part of him that was trying to rationalize what happened,” Snyder said.

 They are 3-5 without him this season.
 The good news is that the counter resets for the postseason should the Hawks reach it.